 Whatever you want, in whatever quantities, is all up to the diner.
 Here are some suggestions, but add whatever you (and your children) want to eat.

 – Mozzarella cheese (2 x 220g packets for 4 cheese-loving kids and adults)

-– Pepperoni discs
+– Pepperoni or chorizo discs

 – Baby spinach leaves

-– Fresh vine tomatoes, thinly sliced
+– Fresh ginger, peeled and thinly sliced

 – Hard-boiled eggs, quartered